 *These courses are only required if the student is seeking DPI teaching licensure

-Students enrolled in the ECE4U program are involved in fieldwork and directed teaching experiences throughout the program.
+Students are involved in fieldwork and directed teaching experiences throughout the program.
 The placements provide students with a variety of experiences, covering the wide range of careers that are available after graduation.
 The placements also provide students with the opportunity to implement classroom strategies in professional experiences, enhancing their educational experiences.

 Students complete the following experiences:

 Please note that if you are completing the program without the intention of applying for your teaching licenses, you only complete the two 50 hour placements.
 The other three are only required if you intend to obtain your teaching licenses.